The Republic of the Union of Myanmar has not acceded to the Mine Ban Treaty.

 Past use of antipersonnel mines along this border has been documented in previous Landmine Monitor reports.

-Landmine Monitor has found evidence that military forces in Myanmar have continued the practice of using humans to detonate landmines in 2018 in grave violation of international humanitarian and human rights law.
+Landmine Monitor has found evidence that military forces in Myanmar have continued the practice of using civilians as ‘guides’ to walk in front of Tatmadaw units in mine-affected areas, effectively making them human mine sweepers.
+This is a grave violation of international humanitarian and human rights law.
+Forced labor that compels people to take part in work directly related to a military operation is a violation of customary international humanitarian law, including in non-international armed conflicts.

 Use by non-state armed groups

-Most new use was reported in Kachin, Kayin, Rakhine, and Shan states:
+Most allegations of new use were reported in Kayin, Rakhine, and Shan states:

-In 2011, the government of Myanmar announced its intent to conclude peace agreements with NSAGs operating in the country.
-On 15 October 2015, eight ethnic armed groups signed a nationwide ceasefire accord with the government, committing to “end planting of mines” and “cooperate on the process of clearing all landmines.”
-All the groups—two factions of the Karen National Union, the Restoration Council for Shan State, the Arakan Liberation Party, the Pao National Liberation Organization, the All Burma Students Democratic Front, the Chin National Front, and the Democratic Karen Benevolent Army—had previously used landmines.
-In February 2018, the New Mon State Party and the Lahu Democratic Union joined the nationwide ceasefire accord, bringing the number of ethnic armed groups in the agreement to ten.
+In 2011, Myanmar’s government announced its intent to conclude peace agreements with NSAGs operating in the country.
+On 15 October 2015, eight ethnic armed groups signed the Nationwide Ceasefire Agreement (NCA) with the government, committing to “end planting of mines” and “cooperate on the process of clearing all landmines.”
+All the groups—two factions of the KNU, the Restoration Council for Shan State (RCSS), the Arakan Liberation Party (ALP), the Pa-O National Liberation Organization (PNLO), the All Burma Students Democratic Front (ABSDF), the Chin National Front (CNF), and the DKBA—had previously used landmines.
+In February 2018, the NMSP and the Lahu Democratic Union (LDU) joined the nationwide ceasefire accord, bringing the number of ethnic armed groups in the agreement to 10.
+In April 2019, Deputy Minister of Social Welfare, Relief and Resettlement U Soe Aung claimed that the prevalence of mines was a consequence of NSAGs that had failed to join the NCA.

-In the past, some armed groups and former armed groups unilaterally renounced antipersonnel mine use by signing the Deed of Commitment administered by the Swiss NGO Geneva Call.
+In the past, some NSAGs and former NSAGs in Myanmar unilaterally renounced antipersonnel mine use by signing the Deed of Commitment administered by the Swiss non-government organization (NGO) Geneva Call.
 The Palaung State Liberation Front (PSLF) signed the Deed of Commitment in 2007 and its armed wing, the TNLA, has previously promised to refrain from mine use.
 In June 2017, the TNLA denied allegations of new mine use and affirmed that the TNLA has not used landmines since signing the Deed of Commitment.

 Responses to new landmine use

-Myanmar’s NSAGs tend to blame government forces army or each other for using antipersonnel mines.
-However, the KIA defended its production and use of improvised landmines in the past year.
-Information Chief Colonel Naw Bu said in a January 2018 media interview that the KIA use antipersonnel mines “on paths approaching our frontline camps and around our headquarters.”
+Myanmar’s NSAGs tend to blame government forces, or each other, for using antipersonnel mines.
+However, the KIA defended its production and use of improvised landmines when Information Chief Colonel Naw Bu said in a January 2018 media interview that the KIA use antipersonnel mines “on paths approaching our frontline camps and around our headquarters.”
 He justified the use, stating, “We only plant mines in the conflict area and do not plant mines in places where civilians move.”

 The use of landmines in Myanmar has been widely condemned.

-Bangladesh, a State Party to the Mine Ban Treaty, has condemned the use of antipersonnel landmines by Myanmar.
-At the UN on 21 September 2017, the Prime Minister of Bangladesh, Sheikh Hasina, stated, “We are horrified to see that the Myanmar authorities are laying landmines along their stretch of the border to prevent the Rohingya from returning to Myanmar.”
+Bangladesh, a State Party to the Mine Ban Treaty, has regularly condemned the use of antipersonnel landmines by Myanmar (see Ban Policy section).
+Previously, at the UN on 21 September 2017, the Prime Minister of Bangladesh, Sheikh Hasina, stated, “We are horrified to see that the Myanmar authorities are laying landmines along their stretch of the border to prevent the Rohingya from returning to Myanmar.”
 There is no evidence to indicate that Bangladesh has laid antipersonnel mines on its side of the border.
-During a 2 October 2017 high-level meeting between Bangladesh and Myanmar authorities, Bangladesh’s Home Minister, Asaduzzaman Khan Kamal, reportedly asked Myanmar’s military to stop laying landmines along the border with Bangladesh.
+On 2 October 2017, during a high-level meeting between Bangladesh and Myanmar authorities, Bangladesh’s Home Minister, Asaduzzaman Khan Kamal, reportedly asked Myanmar’s military to stop laying landmines along the border with Bangladesh.
 She told media that, “I raised the issue of planting land mines along the zero line.
 I clearly told the honorable minister that, according to international law, Myanmar cannot plant land mines along the border.
 This is illegal.”

-The military junta ruling the country changed the name from Burma to Myanmar.
-Many ethnic groups in the country, and a number of states, still refer to the country as Burma.
+The military junta that previously ruled the country changed its name from Burma to Myanmar.
+Many ethnic groups in Myanmar, and a number of other countries, still refer to the country as Burma.
 Internal state and division names are given in their common form, or with the ruling Union Solidarity Development Party (USDP) designation in parentheses, for example, Karenni (Kayah) state.
 Since 2009, the Monitor has used township names according to the UN Myanmar Information Management Unit (MIMU).
-For more information see the MINU website.
+For more information, see the MIMU website.

-ICBL Landmine Monitor meeting with Col. Min Htike Hein, Deputy Permanent Secretary for the Minister of Defense, Ministry of Defense, Naypyitaw, 29 June 2018.
+ICBL/Landmine Monitor meeting with U Min Htike Hein, Assistant Secretary, Union Minister Office for Defence, Ministry of Defence, Naypyitaw, 29 June 2018.

-“Townships with Known Landmine Contamination (2017) and Casualties in Myanmar (as of Dec 2016),” United Nations Myanmar Information Management Unit (MIMU), 30 May 2018.
-Infographic provides a 11-year overview of data from the Landmine Monitor (2007–2017).
-In 2018, the infographic was also available in Burmese languagefor the first time.
+“Townships with Suspected Landmine/ERW Contamination according to reported Landmine/ERW Casualties in Myanmar 2019,” UN Myanmar Information Management Unit (MIMU), 1 July 2020.
+An infographic provides a 12-year overview of data from Landmine Monitor Reports (2007–2019).
 MIMU reported to the Landmine Monitor that the landmine infographic has been one of their most requested products.

-Myanmar produces the MM1, which is modeled on the Chinese Type-59 stake-mounted fragmentation mine; the MM2, which is similar to the Chinese Type-58 blast mine; a Claymore-type directional fragmentation mine; and a copy of the US M14 plastic mine.
+Myanmar produces five types of antipersonnel landmines.
+The MM1, which is modeled on the Chinese Type-59 stake-mounted fragmentation mine; the MM2, which is similar to the Chinese Type-58 blast mine; the MM3, which is a bounding mine; the MM5, which is a Claymore-type directional fragmentation mine; and the MM6, which is a copy of the US M14 plastic mine.
+Myanmar also produces the MM4, which is an antivehicle mine.

 Htoo Thant, “Tatmadaw insists landmine use kept within reasonable minimum,” Myanmar Times, 13 September 2016.